ZeitOnline/briefkasten/README.rst

 Changing the default look
 =========================

-To change the default you look you need to do four things:
+To change the default look you need to do four things:

  * create a theme directory
  * add the path to the buildout configuration file